-We aim to deal with 99% of Guaranteed queries, such as search and hold applications, official copies or registration checks, within 3 working days.
+We aim to deal with register queries, such as search and hold applications, official copies or registration checks, within 2 working days.

-We completed 20.85 million information services applications in the last 12 months.
+We completed 21.1 million register queries in the last 12 months.

 Register update applications

-For applications which involve an update to an existing register, we aim to complete 100% within 5 working days by 2018 (see note 1).
+We aim to complete applications which involve an update to an existing register within 5 working days (see note 2).